sepidehhosseinzadeh/Fast-Shadow-Detection/README.md

 TrainMaskFolder: Training Masks (Ground Truth)

-TrainFCNFolder: Probability map images
+TrainFCNFolder: Shadow Prior Map Images

 Likewise for testing images…

-The Mask files should have 1 dimension and should be binary.
+The Mask and Shadow Prior files should have 1 dimension, and Mask files also should be binary.

 # Using GPU: